-As most of you know, I’m a single gal (James Franco, are you reading this?).
-And if you’ve been with my blog since the beginning, you also probably know that I’ve been in long-term relationships for almost six years (2 years, 3.5 years).
+As most of you know, I’m recently single.
+And if you’ve been with my blog since the beginning, you also probably know that I’ve been in long-term relationships for almost six years.
 So I’m a little out of touch with dating etiquette.
 Specifically the use of coupons on the first date.

 Six years ago, I probably would have considered it

 a little tacky to use a coupon on the first date.
 But then again six years ago, I was in massive debt, and using coupons probably could have helped my cause.
 Well it’s 2011 now, and with the economy what it is (where all of a sudden frugal is the new cool), I thought that perhaps there had been a switch in mentality regarding coupon use.

 So I went and asked the good people on Twitter what they thought about using coupons on a first date.
 Here are a few of the responses:

 I could post more responses, but you get the picture.
 It was a resounding HELL NO (with a few ‘why nots’ sprinkled into the mix).
 Which leads me to this question: WHY?